parevalo/tstools-online/installation.md

 https://docs.conda.io/en/latest/miniconda.html

-Choose the bash installer for python 3.7, 64-bits (unless you have a 32-bit system) and follow the following instructions depending on your OS:
+Choose the bash installer for python 3.7, 64-bits and follow the following instructions depending on your OS:

 - For macOS/Unix systems: Use bash installer.
 If asked to initialize miniconda, answer 'yes'.
-Once the installation is finished, you will need to log out and then log back in to your computer.
+Once the installation is finished, you will need to log out of your operating system's user session and then log back in.
 - For Windows: run the executable.
 Leave the advanced options as they are and proceed with the installation.

-In windows, once the installation finishes, open the ‘Anaconda prompt’.
-Then issue the command:

-conda install git

 # Step 2: Clone the repo